k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 **Example**

-To extract a specific version of Customer 1 from the PROD source env, the LUI is PROD_1_copyCust_20201105090000.
+To extract a specific version of Customer 1 from the PROD source environment, the LUI is PROD_1_copyCust_20201105090000.

 ### TDM Separator